 If you're just visiting Arkansas or have never visited, the Central High Museum site is an excellent place to learn more about Arkansas' history with racial equality.
 The Mosaic Templars Cultural Center is another excellent place to go to learn about African Americans in Arkansas.

 Martin Luther King was born on January 15, 1929.
 His holiday is celebrated on the third Monday in January.
-Dr. King was assassinated at the Lorraine Hotel in nearby Memphis.
+Dr. King was assassinated at the Lorraine Motel in nearby Memphis.
 That hotel has been converted into the wonderful National Civil Rights Museum, and is also a nice place to reflect on the MLK Holiday.

 Mega King Fest

 This free event is hosted by the Arkansas MLK Jr. Commission.
 It features prayer, gospel artist Melvin Williams and a family comedy show by Marlon Wayans.
 Arun Manilal Gandhi, the grandson of Mahatma Gandhi will be presenting a keynote.
 It's at the Jack Stephens Center of UALR all day.
 RSVP at their website.

 This is a combination march and parade (called a "marade") that starts on Interstate Park and ends at the Arkansas State Capitol.